mstsurnalyakter/node-express-documentation/README.md

 #### What is module?
 Types of module?

+- we can use es6 import, export by adding "type":"module" in package.json
 - when you have too much code in a single file you would like to separate them in multiple files so that they are reusable and modular.
 - Module is a set of functions or variables.
 - console.log(process) and find the module.exports = {}